 This depends on the type of apprenticeship and the level.
 On average an apprenticeship can take up to 18 months, but may be longer for more advanced programmes.

 When you recruit an apprentice you would pay them like any other member of staff.
-The minimum wage for a young apprentice is £3.80, however most employers pay more in order to recruit the best candidates.
+The minimum wage for a young apprentice is £4.81 per hour, however, most employers pay more in order to recruit the best candidates.

-You will also be required to contribute to the training costs, which again vary on the type of apprenticeship.
-However, there are a range of support and funding options available, including the Apprenticeship Levy for larger organisations.
+You will also be required to contribute to the training costs, which again vary based on the type of apprenticeship.
+However, there is a range of support and funding options available, including the Apprenticeship Levy for larger organisations.

 Depending on the type of apprenticeship the apprentice will learn through a combination of on-the-job learning and off-the-job training.
 Off-the-job can be delivered either in one of our centres, or at your premises.